Dizziness and balance disorders: A-Z glossary

 Alcohol can be a problem for some people with Ménière’s disease as it can cause the tiniest blood vessels at the very end of the system to contract and so restrict the blood supply to the inner ear.
 Small amounts of alcohol - half a pint of beer, a glass of red wine or a pub measure of spirits - can actually improve the peripheral circulation, but any more has the opposite effect.

 Arlevert is a combination drug made up of Cinnarizine & Dimenhydrinate.
 Cinnarizine is a specific calcium antagonist; dimenhydrinate is an antihistamine with anticholinergic properties.
 Arlevert is used to treat vertigo of various origins (central and/or peripheral vertigo), including otogenic vertigo, vertigo because of vestibular neuropathy, Ménière’s disease, Ménière-like syndrome and vertigo because of vertebrobasilar insufficiency.
-This combination medication has only just been licensed for use in the UK, however, Arlevert has been available in Germany for a number of years.
+This combination medication has recently been licensed for use in the UK, however, Arlevert has been available in Germany for a number of years.

 Attendance Allowance is a tax-free benefit for people aged 65 or over who need help with personal care because they are physically or mentally disabled.
 In order to claim Attendance Allowance you must have had the disabling condition for at least six months.